LANAP Montclair, CA

 Before you submit to a scalpel and stitches, consider these seven benefits of LANAP periodontal treatment:

-Gum regeneration without foreign materials.
-The PerioLase dental laser will stimulate your body’s healing response, meaning our LANAP dentist in Irvine and Montclair does not need to use foreign growth factors.
+- Gum regeneration without foreign materials.
+The PerioLase dental laser will stimulate your body’s healing response, meaning our LANAP dentist in Montclair does not need to use foreign growth factors.

 A. Perio probe indicates excessive pocket depth.